LLM reference — FeatureQL syntax

 sql

 The e0 suffix means "times 10 to the power 0" — mathematically a no-op, but it tells FeatureQL the literal is DOUBLE, not DECIMAL.
-Use e0 for decimal numbers, especially in arrays and ROWs.
+Use e0 when you need DOUBLE values.

 Operators (by precedence, highest first)